The Solent Forum

-The Solent Forum was established in December 1992, in order to develop a greater understanding among the authorities and agencies involved in planning and management in the Solent area, and to assist and influence them in carrying out their functions.
-The Forum has been set up to consider and provide advice on strategic issues which have implications for a wide area.
+The Solent Forum was established in December 1992, in order to develop a greater understanding among the authorities, agencies, businesses and the third party sector involved in the planning and management of the Solent, and to assist them in carrying out their functions and missions.
+It considers and provides advice on strategic issues which have implications for a wide area.
 The Forum does not have any executive powers and its members have no voting rights.
-As far as possible the Forum we operate on an ‘equal partners’ basis.
+It operates on an ‘equal partners’ basis.

 The Solent Forum provides: